 Please update your manuscript with the following changes:

 1. When you submit your revised files, please upload both the .pdf and .tex files for your manuscript.
 All reference information should be included in the .tex file rather than a separate .bib or .bbl file.
+Done.

 2. Since your paper involves contributions from GTEx Consortium, please list the members of the consortium in the Acknowledgments section.
 If you would prefer not to include the list in the Acknowledgments, you are welcome to create a new section immediately above Acknowledgments titled “Members of GTEx Consortium” or upload it as a separate Supporting Information file.

+See new “Members of GTEx Consortium” section.